microlinkhq/www/src/pages/docs/sdk/integrations/vue.md

 title: 'Vue'
 ---

-It is available as an [npm package](https://www.npmjs.com/package/@microlink/vue)
+It is available as an [npm package](https://www.npmjs.com/package/@microlink/vue).

 <Terminal>npm install @microlink/vue --save</Terminal>

-The Vue bundle is based on the Vanilla version, but exported as a CommonJS Vue plugin/component.
+The Vue bundle is based on the [Vanilla](/docs/sdk/integrations/vanilla) version, but exported as a CommonJS Vue plugin/component.

 Since it doesn't include the peer dependencies, you'll need to install those too: